swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 lines in a set of files without creating any temporary files.
 To do this, we want to tell the shell to take the output of
 `wc Bert/* gerdal/*4*` and send it into the `tail -n 1` command.
-The `|` character (called pipe) is used for this purpose.
+The `|` character (called "pipe") is used for this purpose.
 Enter the following
 command:

     wc Bert/* gerdal/*4* | tail -n 1